AndrewAtLarge/BibUpdate/README.rst

 - use the year only if there are no page numbers and this is NOT a preprint
 - use the title if there are no page numbers (or this is a book)

-If this yields a unique match from mrlookup_ then bibupdate_ replaces all of the current entries with those from mrlookup_ (retaining any entries not known by mrlookup_, such as eprint fields, and the changes to the entries are printed in verbose mode.
-If the title of the retrieved paper does not (fuzzily) match that of the original article then a warning is printed.
+If there is a unique match from mrlookup_ then bibupdate_ replaces all of the current entries with those from mrlookup_, except for the citation key.
+The values of any fields that are not specified by mrlookup_, such as eprint fields, are retained.
+In the default verbose mode all of the changes to the fields are printed.
+If the title of the retrieved paper does not (fuzzily) match that of the original article then the entry is NOT updated and a warning message is printed.

 Although some care is taken to make sure that the new BibTeX_ entries correspond to the same paper that the original entry referred to there is always a chance